If warm and hearty is what you are up for, then we have the perfect fall meal for you!

 - kosher salt and ground black pepper

-- In a heavy skillet, heat oil to medium high.
-Season both sides of the steak pieces with salt and pepper and brown on both sides about 5 minutes per side.
+- In a heavy skillet, heat oil to medium-high.
+Season both sides of the steak slices with salt and pepper and brown on both sides for about 5 minutes per side.

-- Remove the steak pieces and place in a flat bottom baking dish.
+- Remove the steak slices and place them in a flat-bottom baking dish.

 - In the skillet with the drippings, add the chopped onion, diced carrots, sliced celery, and sliced garlic.
 Cook over medium heat until the vegetables begin to soften, about 10 minutes.

-- Increase heat to medium high and add the bottle of red wine and the Thyme.
+- Increase heat to medium-high and add the bottle of red wine along with the thyme.
 Let the mixture reach a slow boil point and cook for 2-3 minutes.

-- Pour the cooked marinade over the steak pieces, allow to cool, and then refrigerate overnight.
+- Pour the cooked marinade over the steak slices, allow to cool, and then refrigerate overnight.

-- Remove the baking dish and allow to sit at room temperature for 30 minutes.
+- Remove the baking dish and allow it to sit at room temperature for 30 minutes.

-- Set your slow cooker to high and place all the steak pieces and marinade into the slow cooker pot.
+- Set your slow cooker to high and place all the steak slices and marinade into the slow cooker pot.
 Add 2 cups of beef stock and cook for 5 hours.

-- Remove the beef pieces, set aside.
+- Remove the beef slices, and set aside.
 Remove the tied thyme sprigs and discard.

-- Using an emersion blender set on low to start, blend the beef stock and the vegetables that have been cooking.
-Increase the speed on the emersion blender until mixture is well blended.
-The vegetables act as a natural thickener and will create your “sauce”.
+- Set the emersion blender to low and blend the beef stock and vegetables that have been cooking.
+Increase the speed of the emersion blender until the mixture is well blended.
+The vegetables act as a natural thickener and will create your sauce.

-- Return the beef pieces to the slow cooker and cook for another 1-2 hours or until beef is fork tender.
+- Return the beef slices to the slow cooker and cook for another 1-2 hours or until the beef is fork-tender.

-- Plate your steak pieces onto a serving dish and drizzle the sauce over the beef.
+- Plate your steak slices onto a serving dish and drizzle the sauce over the beef.